repeckadonatas/App-Containerization-Docker-2/README.md

     * `palladium_historic`
   * For analytical purposes, the data of these tables is contained in a single table `commodities_price_data_analytics`.

-  **Utilizing supplied machine learing model**
+*  **Utilizing supplied machine learing model**
    * For ML training purposes for price movement prediction of target commodities, data is taken from `_historic` tables.
 The model creates multiple outputs based on `rate_price` and `rate_ask` column values from historic tables and stores the outputs in consequent `model_rate_ask` and `model_rate_price` folders.
    * The ML model runs right after the API data download and upload to a database.

+* **Backups**(FIX!!!!)
+  * Backups are created for a database and ML models periodically.

+* **Containerization**(FIX!!!!)
+  * The project is containerized using Docker.
+The Image of the app is stored in Docker Hub and is retrieved when a `docker-compose.yml` file is run on a set schedule.
+  * The scheduling for running the YML file done by using ...

 ## How To Use The Program(FIX!!!!)